-Actor, writer, broadcaster and avid world traveller, Morris Paton is passionate about escaping city crowds occasionally to experience off the beaten track, cultural, laid back adventures.
+Actor, writer, broadcaster and avid world traveller, Morris Paton and I are passionate about escaping city crowds to experience off the beaten track, cultural, laid back adventures.
 This is a seafaring Adventure with a capital A to a Dream Destination.

 Aranui 3 is a freighter supply ship operating around the outer archipelago of French Polynesia but fortunately for us, she has accommodation for around 200 passengers.
 While the ship has most of the facilities of a standard expeditition vessel (restaurant, pool, gym, lounge and library), the ambience is all very basic and casual: the rare opportunity to take part in the preserved authentic life and work of the native Polynesian people creates a unique cruise experience.

 The name Aranui means “The Great Highway” in Maori.
 The first Aranui vessel was purchased in 1959 from a New Zealand shipowner to serve as a vital lifeline link for the Marquesas island communities.
 She was later replaced by the larger Aranui 2 to transport more cargo and and also increase the number of guests.
 In 2000 Aranui 3 was purpose built as a freighter and passenger vessel; accommodating up to 200 guests she is now classified as a Passenger ship. thus adhering to all safety at sea procedures.

 The Aranui 3 sets sail from Papeete, the capital port of Tahiti on regular 14 night voyages to visit the remote Marquesas Islands: the names are just so poetic and lyrical: Hakahau, Taiohae, Atuona and the remote atoll communities of Ua Pou, Nuku Hiva and Hiva Oa.